Map of Bulawayo

 The Grid Takes Shape: A Colonial Legacy

-Fast forward to the late 19th century, and British colonization left its mark on Bulawayo’s map.
+Fast forward to the late 19th century, and British colonization left its mark on the Bulawayo map.
 The city transformed into a major administrative center.
-To reflect this new role, the British implemented a classic grid system.
+To reflect this new role, the British implemented a classic grid system for the new Bulawayo streets.

 Imagine a checkerboard – wide avenues running north-south intersected by numbered streets.
-This efficient layout, while influenced by European models, proved perfect for a burgeoning city.
+This efficient layout, while influenced by European models, proved perfect for a burgeoning Bulawayo CBD.

 Beyond the Grid: Unveiling Bulawayo’s Layers

 Bulawayo’s beauty lies not just in its grid but also in the layers that sit upon it.
 The Central Business District (CBD) boasts colonial-era architecture, a testament to the city’s past.
-A good example of this architecture is Bulawayo City Hall.
+A good example of this architecture in the Bulawayo city centre is the Bulawayo City Hall.

 As you venture outwards, you’ll encounter vibrant townships, each with its own distinct character.
 This intricate tapestry reflects Bulawayo’s multicultural heritage.